Queen Mary 2 Review and Specifications

 - Semi-formal (men- jacket and a tie; women - cocktail dress/trouser suit)

-- Elegant casual (men - a jacket, tie is optional; women - skirt, dress or trousers).
+- Elegant casual (men - a jacket, a tie is optional; women - skirt, dress or trousers).
 Shorts and T-shirts are not permitted.

 Shipboard entertainment options - Fun and Sport